mentorpaired/yaKitabuBackend/README.md

   flask create_tables
   ```

-- Run seed data genertion.
+- Seed data generation.
 This will generate some data on your local postgresql database for testing purposes.
 The argument `NUMBER` indicates the amount of seed data to be generated. `NUMBER = 1` will generate 2 User profiles (1 Borrower and 1 Lender),  2 Books (the first Book is borrowed, while second Book is available for loan).
+This command will also generate seed data on your heroku database if you execute this command on heroku's console.
   ```sh
   flask generate_data [NUMBER]
   ```